Hafeez232/CTFs/Crackmesone CTF 2026/httpd/README.md

 - The main function initializes a local HTTP server configured to run on port 8080.
 - There are two Fprintln calls with unclear messages; this is a common side effect of how decompilers interpret Go binaries.
 - Unlike C-style strings, Go strings are not null-terminated.
-Instead, they are defined as a `struct` containing
+Instead, they are defined as a `struct`

 ---